 - Natural materials, like sheepskin or lambswool, are good for oil-based paints.

-The nap, or thickness of the roller cover will also be important, depending on the texture or roughness of the surface being painted:
+The nap or thickness of the roller cover is also important and is chosen depending on the texture or roughness of the surface being painted:

 - 1/8" to 3/16" - Smooth surfaces like untextured plaster, smooth wood, wallboard, drywall and metal.